ncperdomo/FICORO_GNSS/README.md

 - If the script is not found, an error message is displayed, and the process is terminated.

 ![Number of independent velocity estimates at each GNSS station](Readme_figures/num_estimates.jpg)

 ---
 #### Step 8: Manual filtering of outliers

 In this step, multiple velocity fields in diferent reference frames are filtered in parellel, applying user-defined filtering based on coordinates and radii.
-The user can edit the filtering criteria file `./manual_filter/filter_criteria.csv`, which is a cpace-separated CSV with columns center_lon (in degrees), center_lat (in degrees), radius (in kilometers).
+The user can edit the filtering criteria file `./manual_filter/filter_criteria.csv`, which is a space-separated CSV with columns center_lon (in degrees), center_lat (in degrees), radius (in kilometers).
 Stations located within the specified radius around the coordinate provided will be excluded from the final combined velocity field.
-Clean data and log files listing removed stations are saved in in the folder `./results/combined_velocities/manual_filter/`.
+Clean data and log files listing removed stations are saved in the folder `./results/combined_velocities/manual_filter/`.

 ---
 #### Step 9: Plot combined velocity field in different reference frames